 It’s a good idea to support your child in whatever instrument they’re interested in learning.
 If they show a bigger interest in piano, ukulele, or bass guitar, you may want to consider putting them into lessons for that instrument instead.

-What to Look For in an Acoustic Guitar for Kids
+What to Look For in an Acoustic or Electric Guitar for Kids

 Before we dive into our list of top kid’s guitars below, we’re going to go over a few main features that you need to keep your eyes open for when considering an instrument for your child.
 Below are the top things you need to think about when choosing a guitar for kids.